Plant Breeders’ Rights in South Africa

-Plant breeders have intellectual property rights for new plant varieties.
+Plant breeders’ Rights are intellectual property rights for new plant varieties.
 Breeders of new plant varieties are granted plant breeders’ rights for protection against exploitation without their permission.

-If you breed a plant variety and would like to obtain financial reward for your efforts, you must register that variety with the Registrar for Plant Breeders’ Rights.
+If you breed a plant variety and would like to obtain financial reward for your efforts, you must register that variety with the Registrar for Plant Breeders.
 Once you have registered a plant variety, it becomes your intellectual property.
-Any individual breeder or breeding institution may apply for a plant breeder’s right.
+Any individual breeder or breeding institution may apply for a protection.
 Foreign breeders can only apply through an agent residing in South Africa.

 A Plant variety is considered new if the propagating material (seed or cutting from a plant) of a variety has not been sold in South Africa for longer than 1 year and the propagating material of a variety of a tree or of a vine has not been commercialised in another for more than 6 years, or in the case of any other plant for more than 4 years.

-Plant breeders are only granted rights for kinds of plant that are declared in terms of the Plant Breeders’ Rights Act, 1976 (Act 15 of 1976).
+Plant Breeders’ Rights are only granted rights for kinds of plant that are declared in terms of the Plant Breeders’ Rights Act, 1976 (Act 15 of 1976).
 These are listed in Table 1 of the Regulations.

 Requirements for Plant Breeders’ Rights